 The goal of the Bachelor of Arts program is to develop competence in design, art and media.
 Students combine art with theory and technology in novel ways and learn to transfer their knowledge into innovative projects.

 Combining the study in design with an interest in media culture and cultural theory is one of the most important features of the Merz Akademie.
-The goal of the bachelor’s program is to develop competence in design, art, and media, a competence that comprises various qualifications.
+The goal of the seven-semester bachelor’s program is to develop competence in design, art, and media, a competence that comprises various qualifications.

 Students combine theory, art, and technology in novel ways and learn to transfer their knowledge into innovative media projects.
 For this reason, the program is strongly content oriented.
 Research, argumentation, scholarly work, reflection on the context of one’s own work as well as knowledge about relevant theoretical discourses are tools that are every bit as important as learning computer programs or drawing a straight line.